Southwest Chicken Salad Recipe – with video

 I love chicken salad.
 There’s just something about chicken coated in mayo and mixed with crunchy vegetables (and sometimes fruit) that makes for a perfect lunch served with a tortilla, chips, crackers, or lettuce.
 But chicken salad doesn’t have to be the same every time you have it.
 It’s always good to have a little fun with your food and this chicken salad is exactly that — fun.

-I was already getting excited dumping ingredients into the bowl — chicken, Old El Paso Green Chiles, mayo and Greek yogurt, celery, green onion, radish, fresh corn, lime juice and cumin.
+I was already getting excited dumping ingredients into the bowl — chicken, Old El Paso Green Chiles, mayo and Greek yogurt, celery, green onion, radishes, fresh corn, lime juice, and cumin.

 Once I mixed it all together, I couldn’t resist diving right into the bowl of southwest chicken salad with a fork to taste test (also the perfect time to season with salt and pepper).
 Would you be able to resist?

-You could even easily pack this in lunches, a small container of this plus a taco boat in a bag and you can assemble it where ever you may be eating lunch.
+You could even easily pack this in lunches: a small container of this southwest chicken salad, plus a taco boat in a bag.
+You can assemble it wherever you may be eating lunch.